itrummer/CiceroDBoldVersion/README.md

 mvn spring-boot:run
 ```

-The application is now running at `localhost:8080` and new tests can be submitted by making a `POST` request
+The application will bootstrap the database you setup with test relations, `football`, `macbooks`, `restaurants`, and `yelp`.
-to `localhost:8080/test` with the body of the request specifying the data and configuration
+The application will be running at `localhost:8080` and new tests can be submitted by making a `POST` request
-for the test.
+to `localhost:8080/test` with the body of the request specifying the data and configuration for the test.

 ## Demo